 During fentanyl detox, healthcare professionals may administer medications to help alleviate withdrawal symptoms such as nausea, vomiting, diarrhea, muscle aches, anxiety, and insomnia.
 These medications can include opioid agonists like methadone or buprenorphine.
 In addition, these drugs can help to reduce cravings and withdrawal discomfort without producing the intense euphoria of fentanyl.
 Other drugs may be used to manage specific symptoms or complications that arise during detox.

 Overall, fentanyl detox is a critical component of addiction treatment.
-It helps individuals navigate the initial challenges of withdrawal safely and prepares them for ongoing recovery efforts.
+It helps individuals navigate the initial challenges of opioid withdrawal safely and prepares them for ongoing recovery efforts.

 WHAT ARE THE MEDICATIONS TO EASE FENTANYL WITHDRAWAL?